sagemath/trac_to_gh/Issue 1267.md

 # Issue 1267: documentation for piecewise does not show up in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1267

 Original creator: cwitty